Showing posts with label poetry. Show all posts

 who exist in the outer reaches of space and time

-who are voracious for new material.
+who are voracious for

 who act as if they have not heard a good story